 The committee reviewed 6,019 freshman applications for the fall of 2020.
 The University offered admission to 4,544 candidates, and 777 students enrolled as first-time students.

 The University of Mary Washington strives to enroll a student body that is culturally and ethnically diverse.
 In 2020, nearly 30% percent of the entering students identified themselves as racially or ethnically diverse.

 Secondary School Performance

-The University of Mary Washington views each freshman candidate’s academic achievement is viewed in the context of his or her particular high school.
-When evaluating high-school performance, we give consideration to the course offerings and academic character of each secondary school.
-Applicants who are admitted to UMW have excelled in strong programs of study, typically including Advanced Placement, International Baccalaureate, or similar honors-level and advanced classes.
-Although there is much variation among high schools, grade-point average is one important descriptor of the academic quality of the freshman class.
+The University of Mary Washington views each freshman candidate’s academic achievement in the context of his or her particular high school.
+When evaluating high-school performance, we consider the course offerings and academic character of each secondary school.
+Applicants admitted to UMW have excelled in strong study programs, typically including Advanced Placement, International Baccalaureate, or similar honors-level and advanced classes.
+Although there is much variation among high schools, the grade-point average is one important descriptor of the freshman class’s academic quality.

 In the information below, the “Middle 50%” indicates the range into which fell the middle one-half of the GPA, SAT, and ACT scores.
 Therefore, 25% were above this range while 25% were below the range.

-Please note that UMW is test choice and applicants are not required to provide standardized test scores for admission consideration.
+Please note that UMW is a test choice, and applicants are not required to provide standardized test scores for admission consideration.
 Additionally, UMW automatically considers students admitted under the test choice policy for renewable Curriculum Scholarships.